Covered: Alive in Asia

-during early October 2014 in Singapore, Malaysia, Philippines, Indonesia, Japan, and South Korea during a tour.
+in early October 2014 in Singapore, Malaysia, Philippines, Indonesia, Japan, and South Korea during a tour.

 Critical reception

-Awarding the album five stars from Worship Leader, Jeremy Armstrong states, "Covered is devotional fine art."
+Awarding the album five stars from Worship Leader, Jeremy Armstrong states, "Covered is a devotional fine art."
 Dwayne Lacy, giving the album four and a half stars at New Release Today, writes, "This album has so many highlights, crazy licks,...powerful moments and declarations."
 Rating the album a six out of ten for Cross Rhythms, Matt McChlery says, "It is just a pity that this recording has missed an opportunity to explore cross-cultural worship in a new way."

 Awards and accolades

 This album was No. 2, on the Worship Leader's Top 20 Albums of 2015 list.
-At 58th Annual Grammy Awards, it received the award for Best Gospel Album.
+At the 58th Annual Grammy Awards, it received the award for Best Gospel Album.